gabors-data-analysis/da-coding-rstats/lecture03-data-imp_n_exp/README.md

-# Lecture 03: Import and Export data to RStudio
+# Lecture 03: Import and Export data to R
 *Coding course to complete Data Analysis in R*

 This lecture introduces students to importing and exporting data to R. Various importation technique is discussed and several options on how to export data to the local computer.